amida-tech/recruitment-registry/api/docs/api.md

 ]
 ```

-A survey can also be shown using resource `/surveys/name/{name}`.
-Server responds identically to resource `surveys/{id}`.
-In addition it is possible to show a survey with its answers using resource `/answered-surveys/{id}`
+It is possible to show a survey with its answers using resource `/answered-surveys/{id}`

 ```js
 	.get('http://localhost:9005/api/v1.0/answered-surveys/1')